 Pack Slip-On and Foldable Shoes to Save Space

-Pack Slip-On and Foldable Shoes For Space Saving: As Easter travel often calls for dressier ensembles, you will lose space in your bag if you pack your standard dress shoes.
-If you want to avoid baggage fees or you merely need more space, you can save room by packing slip-on and foldable shoes.
-For men, a slip on loafer that can be worn on the plane will save a great deal of space in your bag and can still function for dressy looks.
-For woman, a foldable flat will free up more space than a high heel would!
+As Easter travel often calls for dressier gatherings, you might lose space in your bag if you pack your standard dress shoes.
+To avoid baggage fees or get more valuable space, you can try packing slip-on and foldable shoes.
+For men, slip-on loafers that can be worn on the plane will save a great deal of space in your bag while still pulling it off for a dressy look.
+And for the ladies, foldable flats will free up more space than a high heel would!

-Stow Easter Candy in Your Carry-On: If you are traveling with the whole family for Easter, you might have a few chocolate bunnies and eggs on your packing list.
-While you might want these items stowed out of your way in checked baggage, you could have a mess on your hands when you open your bag.
-You never know if your bag will be sitting on the tarmac for hours in the hot sun.
-All edibles, especially of the chocolate variety, should be stowed in your carry-on so that you can rest easy knowing candy is not melting in your bag.
+If you scored some cheap domestic flights this Easter for a fun family getaway, you might have a few chocolate bunnies and eggs on your packing list!
+While you may want these items stowed out of your way in checked baggage, that’s the perfect recipe for a chocolatey mess the second you open your bag.
+After all, you never know if your bag will end up sitting on a hot tarmac for hours!
+All edibles — especially chocolates! — should be kept in your carry-on so that you can rest easy knowing that your precious candies are not melting in your bag.